sindreoyen/NMEAParser/README.md

 }
 ```

-Which identifiers are used will vary from one GNSS receiver to another.
+The identifiers used will vary from one GNSS receiver to another.
 Here is a brief overview of the supported types (see `GGAData.Identifier`):

 ```swift
 public enum Identifier: String, CaseIterable {